Quality Assessment of DIBR-synthesized views: An Overview: Objective image/video quality assessment of DIBR-synthesized views

 In \cite{ling2018learn}, Ling \textsl{et al.} proposed a NR learning based metric for DIBR-synthesized views, which focuses on the non-uniform distortions.
 Firstly, a set of convolutional kernels are learned by using the improved fast convolutional sparse coding (CSC) algorithms.
 Then, the convolutional sparse coding (CSC) based features of the DIBR-synthesized images are extracted, from which the final quality score is obtained via support vector regression (SVR).

-Although the NSS models have made great progress for the NR IQA, the hand-craft features may not be sufficient to represent complex image textures and artefacts, there still exists a large gap between objective quality measurement and human perception \cite{yang2019survey}.
+Although the NSS models have made great progress for the NR IQA, the hand-craft features may not be sufficient to represent complex image textures and artefacts, there {is} still a large gap between objective quality measurement and human perception \cite{yang2019survey}.

-\subsubsection{\bf{Deep feature based NR metrics}}
+\subsubsection{{Deep feature based NR metrics}}

-the deep learning techniques, especially the Convolutional Neural Networks (CNN), have shown their great advantages in various computer vision tasks.
-They make it possible to directly learn the representative features from image \cite{kim2017deep}.
-Unfortunately, owing to the limitation of size of DIBR-synthesized view datasets, there is not enough data to train the deep model straightforwardly.
-However, it is shown in the recent published literature that the deep neural network models trained on large-scale datasets, eg. ImageNet \cite{ILSVRC15}, can be used to extract effective representative features of human perception.
+The deep learning techniques, especially the Convolutional Neural Networks (CNN), have shown their great advantages in various computer vision tasks \cite{ye2020drm, lei2020face}.
+They make it possible to directly learn the representative features from image \cite{kim2017deep, zhuang2019recognition}.
+Unfortunately, {due} to the limitation of {the number of images in the} DIBR-synthesized view datasets, there is not enough data to train the deep model{s} straightforwardly.
+However, it is shown in the recent published literature that the deep neural network models trained on large-scale datasets, \textsl{e.g.} ImageNet \cite{ILSVRC15}, can be used to extract effective representative features of human perception.

 In \cite{wang2019deepicip}, Wang \textsl{et al.} proposed a NR metric SIQA-CFP which uses the ResNet-50 \cite{he2016resnet} model pre-trained on ImageNet to extract multi-level features of DIBR-synthesized images.
 Then, a contextual multi-level feature pooling strategy is designed to encode the high-level and low-level features, and finally to get the quality scores.